January 24th, 2021

 (Yes I can find baseball in anything.)

 Aaron could hit for power, hit for average, throw, run, and field — a five-tool player, analogous to John Bartlett’s broad expertise.
 And it was sustained greatness, year after year after year.
-In baseball history, nobody was consistently great for longer than Hank Aaron:
+In baseball history, nobody was great for longer than Hank Aaron:

 Nobody ever played the game so well, so consistently, so long.
 He was the wave crashing upon the shore.